openred-security/openred-orui/RESPONSIBILITIES.md

 ### Promote Other Maintainers

 Assist, add, and remove [MAINTAINERS](MAINTAINERS.md).
 Exercise good judgement, and propose high quality contributors to become co-maintainers.
 See [Becoming a Maintainer](#becoming-a-maintainer) for more information.

+### Describe the Repo

+Make sure the repo has a well-written, accurate, and complete description.
+See [opensearch-project/.github#38](https://github.com/opensearch-project/.github/issues/38) for some helpful tips to describe your repo.

 ## Becoming a Maintainer